Notes on Scala for Java Programmers

 Unlike Java, Scala class definitions can have parameters.
 Consider

-the following definition of class Complex
+the following definition of class Complex for representing complex

 numbers: